top of page

-Noor is a 3rd year Immunology and Infectious Disease PhD Candidate.
-By using two-photon microscopy and optogenetic tools, her thesis aims to characterize the spatiotemporal cues that allow T-cells in the inflamed tissue to become functionally poised to clear pathogens.
+Noor is a 4th year Immunology and Infectious Disease PhD Candidate.
+By using two-photon microscopy, optogenetic tools and transcriptomics, her thesis aims to characterize the spatiotemporal cues that allow T-cells in the inflamed tissue to become functionally poised to clear pathogens.

 Before her PhD, Noor was a research scientist at Amgen San Francisco where she worked on the pharmacokinetics and drug metabolism of immunotherapy drugs.